Skip to content

 -c, --configSelect a config file pathSwitch between local config files explicitly

---tokenOverride the current access tokenUse a temporary token instead of saved credentials
+--tokenOverride the current access tokenUse a temporary token instead of saved credentials; no durable refresh guarantee

 --dry-runPreview a write without executing itUseful before grants, config changes, and deletes